danchoi/soywiki/README.markdown

 # SoyWiki

-SoyWiki is fast, lightweight, Vim-centric wiki application.
+SoyWiki is lightweight application that turns Vim into a fast and powerful wiki.

 A quick overview of its characteristics and features:

 * flat text files
 * maximum data portability